Considerations Before Buying a Parent’s Home

 Before buying a parents home image depicts loan and family assurance protection, and private property legacy planning concept

-Presented by Chris Powers, CFP®, AIF®, AEP®:
+Presented by: Chris Powers, CFP®, AIF®, AEP®

+The “great wealth transfer” is set to take place over the next two decades, when baby boomers (the wealthiest generation in American history) will pass $30 trillion down to younger generations.
+One common asset many aging parents will look to transfer or sell is their home, especially if they feel compelled to downsize or need to move due to declining health.
+Here’s what to consider before buying a parent’s home.
 If you’re planning to purchase, transfer, or inherit your parent’s home, there are many factors to consider.
 Here are eight things to think about to make the process smoother and less taxing—both emotionally and financially.

 Personal considerations when buying a parent’s home